Proto-Balto-Slavic language: Verbs

-In many Slavic languages, particularly South and West Slavic, the athematic ending was analogically extended to other verbs and even replaced the thematic ending completely in some languages (Slovene, Serbo-Croatian).
+In many Slavic languages, particularly South and West Slavic, the athematic ending was analogically extended to other verbs and even replaced the thematic ending completely in some languages (Slovene, Serbo-Croatian, Slovak).
 In the Baltic languages, only the thematic ending was retained, as Lithuanian -ù and Latvian -u (< East Baltic *-uoˀ < Balto-Slavic *-ōˀ).
 In Latvian, the first-person singular form of būt "to be" is esmu, which preserves the original *-m- of the athematic ending, but it was extended with the thematic ending.

 Balto-Slavic replaced the PIE second-person singular ending *-si with *-seHi > *-sei (> PSL *-si /si:/, PB *-ēi) for which the origin is not fully understood.
 According to Kortlandt, the ending is a combination of the ending *-si with *-eHi, which he considers to be the original thematic ending.
 The new ending, *-sei, carried over into all three branches of Balto-Slavic and came to be used in all athematic root verbs in Baltic.
 In Old Church Slavonic, it completely ousted the older ending.
 In the other Slavic languages, the original ending generally survives except in the athematic verbs.

 The aspectual distinction between present and aorist was retained and still productive in Proto-Balto-Slavic.
 It was preserved into early Slavic but was gradually replaced with an innovated aspectual distinction, with a variety of forms.
 Modern Bulgarian retained the aorist, however, alongside the innovated system, producing a four-way contrast.
 The Indo-European perfect/stative was falling out of use in Proto-Balto-Slavic and was likely already reduced to relics by Proto-Balto-Slavic times.
 It survives in Slavic only in the irregular Old Church Slavonic form vědě "I know" (< Balto-Slavic *waidai < PIE *wóyde, from *weyd- "to see"), which preserves an irregular first-person singular ending, presumed to originate in the perfect.

 Proto-Indo-European did not originally have an infinitive, but it did have several constructions that served as action nouns.
 Two of these, the -tis and -tus nouns, remained in use into Balto-Slavic and acquired verbal noun and infinitive-like functions.
 They were not fully integrated into the verb system by Balto-Slavic times, however, and the individual Balto-Slavic languages diverge on the details.
 In Slavic and the Eastern Baltic languages, the infinitive was formed from a case form of the -tis noun: Lithuanian -ti, Latvian -t, Proto-Slavic *-ti.
 Old Prussian, however, has -t and -twei as infinitive endings, the latter of which comes from the -tus noun instead.
 The shorter -t could come from either type.